-This Barley and Blood Orange Upside Down Cake is a delightful twist on a classic dessert, blending rustic whole-grain goodness with the vibrant, citrusy sweetness of blood oranges.
+This Barley and Blood Orange Upside Down Cake is a delightful twist on a classic dessert, blending wholesome Barley with the vibrant, citrusy sweetness of blood oranges.
 The Barley flour adds a subtle nutty flavour and tender crumb, perfectly complementing the caramelised Blood Orange topping.
 Beautifully vibrant and bursting with flavour, this cake is a treat for any table and great as an occasional treat.
 If you love all things Talbina, why not give our Talbina Date Shake a go?

 Serves 8 - 10